ara-daq-hw/arafe-master/README.md

 the LED will begin blinking) and after 10 seconds, the new program will begin running.

-Hexfile outputs from Energia need to be converted using the process_hex.py script.
+Hexfile outputs from Energia need to be processed slightly.
+First, there is a line that the 'hexfile' module for python may not recognize ('record 3').
+This line should likely start with ":04000003".
+Delete this line.
+Next, process the hex file using the process_hex.py script.
 This relocates the vector table from 0xFF80 to 0xFB80 and also fills out all unspecified memory spaces with 0xFF.
 It also throws an error if the size of the main sketch exceeds the space available.
+Use it like "./process_hex.py hexfile.hex outfile".